 It’s human nature to feel connected to people who are similar to you.
 This means that in many organisations you will see workers of the same generation group together.
 But if generations aren’t mixing, and don’t share a common goal, they are less likely to feel connected enough to challenge each other in a way that gets the most out of their individual experiences.

 Secondly, encourage social interaction between generational groups.
-You can even organise a social event with activities that will encourage employees to mix beyond their normal social groups.
+You can even organize a social event with activities that will encourage employees to mix beyond their normal social groups.
 But this is definitely not a one size fits all solution and will need to be tailored to team dynamics and personalities.
 This is where line managers come in.
 Make sure your line managers take the time to get to know each individual in their team and they will know the best way to create a strong team ethos that bridges generational differences.

 Create a Culture of Respect and Innovation